-Year 2 explores trauma care, imaging in acute illness, toxicology, prehospital care, and paediatric emergency medicine as applied to resuscitation medicine.
-The last module then looks at the transfer to intensive care Medicine, picking up and developing the discussion of homeostasis and organ support in more detail.
+Year 2 explores trauma care, imaging in acute illness, tactical medical care, toxicology, pre-hospital care, and paediatric emergency medicine as applied to resuscitation medicine.
+The last module then looks at the transfer to intensive care medicine, picking up and developing the discussion of homeostasis and organ support in more detail.

-- Emergency Management of Severe Trauma (Compulsory 15 Credits) - Diagnostic tools in critical illness (Compulsory 15 Credits) - Toxicology and CBRN (Compulsory 15 Credits) - Pre Hospital care and mass casualties (Elective 15 Credits choose between this and the paediatric emergency medicine module) - Paediatric Emergency Medicine (Elective 15 Credits choose between this and the pre-hospital care module)
+- Emergency Management of Severe Trauma (Compulsory 15 Credits) - Diagnostic Tools in Critical Illness (Elective 15 Credits choose between this and the tactical medical care module) - Tactical Medical Care (Elective 15 credits choose between this and the diagnostic tools module) - Toxicology and CBRN (Compulsory 15 Credits) - Pre-hospital Care and Mass Casualties (Elective 15 Credits choose between this and the paediatric emergency medicine module) - Paediatric Emergency Medicine (Elective 15 Credits choose between this and the pre-hospital care module)

-There will be no further teaching for PG Dip students.
+There will be no further teaching for PGDip students.